Wilson Mar bio photo

 So work in enterprises require social intelligence (self-control and guile) to deal with intricate corporate politics.
 That’s one reason why enterprise salespeople and technicians fetch top dollar.

 Vendor flexibility is especially important if competitors have similar features.
-Being able to run competing products in parallel in near production mode is often the only effective way to truely evaluate actual value between similar products.
-BTW, this is why it is often counter-productive for vendors to artifically limit evaluation periods to a mere two weeks.
+Being able to run competing products in parallel in near-production mode is often the only effective way to truly evaluate the actual value between similar products.
+BTW, this is why it is often counter-productive for vendors to artificially limit evaluation periods to a mere two weeks.
 Many such vendors are eliminated prematurely because evaluation periods are usually much longer due to organizational complexities.

 7. High Security